 However, that changed pretty quickly.

-While the Department of Justice (DOJ) does not have set rules on what makes websites accessible, it has stated that all public websites should use the WCAG 2.0 Level AA as the standard.
+While the Department of Justice (DOJ) does not have set rules on what makes websites accessible, it has stated that all public websites should use the WCAG 2.0 Level AA Opens in a new window to the WCAG’s guidelines as the standard.

 What is WCAG 2.0?

 WCAG stands for Web Content Accessibility Guidelines.
 It sets standards for website developers to follow to make websites ADA compliant.
-There are three levels that set up a success criterion: A, AA, and AAA.
+Three levels that set up a success criterion are: A, AA, and AAA.

 As mentioned above, the DOJ considers Level AA the standard for websites to follow.